School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 In most Canadian schools, the choice of subjects is vast: business, science, tourism, technology arts, psychology, maths, physics, chemistry, softball, curling, management, visual arts, theatre, photography, etc.

-You can also follow a specific English as a foreign language programme to make up for any shortcomings.
+You can also take a specific programme of English as a foreign language to make up for any gaps in your knowledge.

 Whatever the case, an advisor or tutor will be on hand to help you organise your work.

-Young Canadians study for a minimum of 12 years in the same way as at home.
+Young Canadians study for a minimum of 12 years, as they do here.
 This programme offers foreign students the opportunity to attend a local public secondary school (High School).
 In the Canadian province of British Columbia, secondary education lasts 5 years, from Grade 8 to Grade 12.

 There are two different school systems in Canada: the semester system and the linear system.
 In the former, students take 4 courses in the first semester and another 4 in the second, while in the latter, students take 8 courses throughout the year.